Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Data-Centric Approach for Multimodal Financial Data

 Financial news refers to news that pertains to money and investments, including news on markets.
 It is disseminated through various channels, including traditional financial reporting (e.g., The Wall Street Journal), financial news services platforms (e.g., Bloomberg terminal), social media (e.g., Twitter and LinkedIn), online discussion forums (e.g., Reddit), and interactive media formats such as live broadcasts.
 Financial news can take different formats, including text, video, audio, numerical, charts, and tabular data.
 It has become increasingly important in forecasting financial outcomes, such as stock volatility, investor sentiment, market risks, and macroeconomic stability~\cite{schumaker2012evaluating, pivskorec2014cohesiveness}.

 The GameStop (GME) short squeeze event in January 2021 exemplifies how financial news can impact the financial markets.
 In the beginning, hedge funds published short-selling reports on GME, forecasting a decline in its stock price based on weak financial fundamentals.
 They also spread their view online, prompting institutional investors to establish short positions on GME.
-However, individual investors on social platforms such as Reddit's r/WallStreetBets rapidly disseminated relevant financial news and coordinated buying activities.
+However, someone discovered that financial institutions were excessively short-selling GME and shared this finding on social platforms such as Reddit's r/WallStreetBets.
+It attracted extensive discussions, which resulted in collective buying activities.
 Individual investors' behavior drives GME stock prices upward.
-Additionally, Elon Musk's retweet of related news further encouraged retail investor participation, amplifying the stock's upward.
+Then, Elon Musk's retweet `Gamestonk!!', making such a short squeeze event spread globally.
 Institutional investors subsequently faced pressure to purchase shares to cover their short positions, thereby intensifying the stock's upward momentum.
-Within a short period, the GME stock price surged nearly 190 times, resulting in significant losses for hedge funds and substantial gains for retail investors.
-This incident shows the potent influence of financial news on market trends. \citet{lin2024analyzing} employed LLMs to analyze this phenomenon.
-LLMs were used to clean extensive collections of online financial news, resulting in the creation of a high-quality dataset.
+The price of GME stock reached \$530 from \$1 within that two-month period, resulting in bankruptcy for a hedge fund.
+This incident highlights the significant impact of financial news on market trends.

+During financial events such as those previously described, large volumes of news data are generated rapidly.
+Efficiently managing and processing this extensive news data is a challenging task.
+Developing automated methods to extract useful information from massive amounts of multimodal news will save financial market practitioners a lot of time and effort. \citet{lin2024analyzing} employed LLMs to analyze GME short squeeze event.
+LLMs were used to clean extensive collections of online financial news, resulting in the creation of a high-quality news dataset.
 The dataset was then used to analyze user behavior and the underlying mechanisms driving information dissemination.
-This research emphasizes the significant role of financial news in the impact of financial markets.
+Their findings underscore the substantial potential of LLMs in financial news analysis.

 Effective collection of financial news data is crucial for analyzing market dynamics.
 Financial news data can be collected from various online platforms and sources.
 First, specialized financial platforms, such as Bloomberg, Dow Jones, Yahoo Finance, and CNBC, deliver timely and professional financial news.
 Second, professional news organizations, such as Reuters, offer financial news coverage.
 Third, social media, including X (formerly Twitter) and Reddit, also provide financial news.
 Users can access financial news data through platform-specific APIs or manually gather financial news data directly from these platforms.
 However, users must be mindful of copyright restrictions associated with each platform.